• Home

 · If you’re not a fan of how the hardware hooks look (and to be honest, I don’t like the hooks and plastic holders that came with the fixture above).
 I recommend either the hidden wire swag holders or these pendant hooks as an aesthetically-appealing alternative.

-If you need instructions on how to swag your pendant light check out my article: How to Swag a Light Fixture that Hangs from a Cord or a Chain
+Want to know the instructions on how to swag your pendant light?
+Check out my article: How to Swag a Light Fixture that Hangs from a Cord or a Chain

 How to Make a Pendant Light with a Shade